 Some are accessible in your local library only, some are available from any device when you log in with your library card.
 We’ve paid for them so you don’t have to.

-Contains full runs of 48 mainly regional, but some national newspapers.
+19th Century British Library Newspapers contains full runs of 48 mainly regional and some national newspapers.
 Covers England, Ireland, Scotland and Wales.
 Access the database from home by typing your library card number in the box below where it says 'please enter your library barcode' when asked.
-19th Century British Library Newspapers

 The complete digital edition of The Times (London).
 Use keyword searching to retrieve full facsimile images of either a specific article or a complete page.
 Access the database from home by typing your library card number in the box where it says 'password' when asked.